MikeHopley/Mikes-FTL-mods/index.md

 * [Smaller tooltips](https://www.subsetgames.com/forum/viewtopic.php?f=11&t=35680&p=124808#p124808)
 * [Nope mod](https://www.dropbox.com/s/lhw8fu4xry1nc8b/NOPE.ftl)

-The shields mod is my original work, but the background mod is mostly compiled from other people’s work: I made rings for two planets, and added some other nice backgrounds I found on Google.
+The background mod is mostly compiled from other background mods: I made rings for two planets, and added some other backgrounds I found on Google.
 None of the backgrounds are excessively bright or “splashy”.

 My music mod does not include the tracks, you’ll need to buy them.
 Step-by-step instructions are provided, including how you can customise it for your own music.

 The tooltips mod reduces those giant text boxes, by putting less text in them.
+The “Nope” mod just replaces “Resist” with “Nope”.

 ## Balance mods